 By filing for bankruptcy, a debtor is technically placing the property they own and the debts owed into the possession of the bankruptcy court.
 The debtor is not permitted to sell or give away any of the property they own once the bankruptcy is filed, or repay pre-filing debts, without the court’s consent.
 A day or two after the bankruptcy is filed, the court will schedule a creditors meeting, which will include the debtor and all the creditors listed in the bankruptcy papers.

 The bankruptcy court-appointed trustee will facilitate the meeting at which the debtor may be inquired about the bankruptcy and the papers filed.
-Following the creditors meeting, if the trustee determines that the debtor has some non-exempt property, they may be required to surrender that property or provide the trustee with its equivalent value in cash in lieu of the item.
-Items of little value may be retained by the debtor, although not exempt; however, those items that may be protected vary from state to state.
+Following the creditors’ meeting, if the trustee determines that the debtor has some non-exempt property, they may be required to surrender that property or provide the trustee with its equivalent value in cash in lieu of the item.
+Items of little value may be retained by the debtor even though they are non-exempt; however, the items that may be protected in this way vary from state to state.
 If a debtor has designated a specific property as collateral for a loan, the loan is called a secured debt.

 Chapter 7 Bankruptcy Collateral